Luis Palma

-Luis Enrique Palma Oseguera (born 17 January 2000) is a Honduran professional footballer who plays as a winger or midfielder for Super League Greece club Aris and the Honduras national team.
+Luis Enrique Palma Oseguera (born 17 January 2000) is a Honduran professional footballer who plays as a winger for Ekstraklasa club Lech Poznań, on loan from Scottish Premiership club Celtic, and the Honduras national team.

 Club career

 Vida

 Palma made his professional and Liga Nacional debut for Vida on 10 September 2017.
 He scored the third goal in an eventual 5–3 home victory against Honduras Progreso.

 On 12 February 2019, Palma joined USL Championship side Real Monarchs on loan.
 He made his debut the following 9 March as a starter in a 1–1 draw against Sacramento Republic FC.
 On 27 July, Palma scored his first goal for Monarchs, the lone goal in a 3–1 away loss against San Antonio FC.

 Aris

-After being linked with Portuguese club Braga and Spanish club Levante, Palma signed with Greek club Aris on a four and a half-year contract on 19 January 2022.
+After being linked with Portuguese club Braga and Spanish club Levante, Palma signed with Greek club Aris on a four-and-a-half-year contract on 19 January 2022.
 He made his debut on the following 14 February in a 2–0 away loss to PAS Giannina in the league.
 He scored his first goal on 10 April in a 2–1 away victory against AEK Athens.
 He scored his second goal the following month, once again against AEK Athens, this time in a 3–2 home win.

 On 21 July 2022, Palma made his European debut in the qualifying rounds of the UEFA Europa Conference League.
 He started in the first leg 5–1 home victory against Gomel in the second round.
-He scored scored one goal and assisted two more.
+He scored one goal and assisted two more.
 Palma played a further 3 games in the Conference League until Aris was eliminated by Maccabi Tel Aviv.

 On 8 November 2022, Palma scored his first career hat-trick in a 5–0 home win against Lamia.

+In his second season at the club, Palma attracted interest from various teams, including Belgian and Scottish giants Anderlecht and Rangers, with the former having had a €3,000,000 bid rejected, while the demands of Aris were higher by one million.
+In April 2023, Honduran newspaper Diario Diez had reported that Palma was scouted by Manchester United at a Greek Super League match against Olympiacos, in which Palma scored once in a 2–1 win.